 No precedent has been established for FDA approval of a device such as MelaFind® to assist in determining the appropriateness of biopsies of suspicious pigmented skin lesions.
-Before submitting a PMA application (the final module), we must successfully complete a pivotal clinical trial to demonstrate that MelaFind® is safe and effective.
+Before submitting a PMA application, we must successfully complete a pivotal clinical trial to demonstrate that MelaFind® is safe and effective.
 Product development, including clinical trials, is a long, expensive and uncertain process, and is subject to delays and failure at any stage.
 Furthermore, the data obtained from the trial may be inadequate to support approval of a PMA application.
 While we obtained a Protocol Agreement from the FDA, FDA approval of a Protocol Agreement does not mean that the FDA will consider the data gathered in the trial sufficient to support approval of a PMA application, even if the trial's intended endpoints are achieved.
 There may be unexpected findings, particularly those that may only become evident from the larger scale of the pivotal clinical trial, as compared with the smaller scale tests done to date.
 For example, we initiated a clinical trial and encountered several technical problems which required us to refine the MelaFind® system.
 The data obtained in the pivotal trial may not be sufficient to support the anticipated indication for use, and may not support a more limited indication for use.
 The occurrence of unexpected findings in connection with the pivotal trial or any subsequent clinical trial required by the FDA may prevent or delay obtaining PMA approval, and may adversely affect coverage or reimbursement determinations.
 The FDA may also determine that additional clinical trials are necessary, in which case the PMA approval may be delayed for several months or even years while the trials are conducted and the data acquired are submitted in an amendment to the PMA.
 If we are unable to complete the clinical trials necessary to successfully support the MelaFind® PMA application, our ability to commercialize MelaFind®, and our business, financial condition, and results of operations would be materially adversely affected, thereby threatening our ability to continue operations.
 On October 12, 2006 we announced that the FDA had informed us that when submitted the MelaFind® PMA application would receive expedited review.
 Expedited review means that upon filing a PMA application with the FDA, it is placed at the beginning of the FDA's review queue and receives additional review resources.
 While the expedited review could shorten the MelaFind® FDA approval process, we can give no assurances that this will be the case.
+On June 11, 2008, we announced that 1,100 patients have been accrued, in the MelaFind® pivotal trial including more than 100 melanomas, over 85 of which are eligible and evaluable for primary endpoint analyses.
+Accrual in the pivotal trial will be complete when 93 eligible and evaluable melanomas are confirmed, which is anticipated within several weeks.
+We also announced that if the pivotal trial proceeds as anticipated we plan to file the PMA application in the fourth quarter of 2008.